Jay Jackson

 Those rescued and the bodies recovered were taken to hospitals in Galle.
 There were an estimated 180 people on board, the Sri Lankan military said.
 Sixty remain missing, believed dead.

-The Iranian ship had been in the area at the invitation of India, to take part in naval exercise at the Bay OI=of Bengal, which concluded last week.
-"Indian Navy welcomes IRIS Dena, of the Iranian Navy, on her arrival at #Visakhapatnam ... reflecting long-standing cultural links between the two nations," the Eastern Naval Command of the Indian Navy posted on X on 17 February 2026, together with pictures of the ship and some of its officers.
+The Iranian ship had been in the area at India's invitation to take part in the MILAN 2026 multilateral naval exercises in the Bay of Bengal, which concluded last week.
+The United States Navy also took part in the MILAN 2026 exercises, "Indian Navy welcomes IRIS Dena, of the Iranian Navy, on her arrival at #Visakhapatnam ... reflecting long-standing cultural links between the two nations," the Eastern Naval Command of the Indian Navy posted on X on 17 February 2026, together with pictures of the ship and some of its officers.

-He said the sinking of the ship resulted in a 'quiet death.'
+He said the ship's sinking resulted in a 'quiet death.'

-"In the Indian Ocean, an American submarine sunk an Iranian warship - that thought it was safe international waters," the secretary told a news briefing at the Pentagon on Wednesday.
+"In the Indian Ocean, an American submarine sank an Iranian warship - that thought it was safe in international waters," the secretary told a news briefing at the Pentagon on Wednesday.

 "The first sinking of an enemy ship since World War II," Hegseth said.